irskep/cheapo_website/README.md

 All view functions are inside Flask Blueprints.
 Each blueprint is defined in a file with a `bp_` prefix.
 I like this prefix because it keeps the directory flat and makes imports look really obvious, but of course you can rename the files if you want.

 `inside` refers to the logged-in-user-oriented views (like "dashboard"), and `outside` refers to logged-out-user-oriented views (like "index", the landing page).

+## Backups???

+Render automatically backs up the disk every day, so you have data from at most 24 hours ago.